As Seen On

 • No monthly payment option available

-• Hotspot limited to 10 GB
+• Hotspot videos throttled to ~480p

 Bottom Line: Mint Mobile is the strongest value on T-Mobile's network if you can commit to a 12-month prepay cycle.
 The $30 per month price point for unlimited data is hard to match, and T-Mobile's 5G speeds are genuinely impressive.
 The upfront cost is the main barrier, but amortized monthly it delivers savings of approximately $360 to $600 per year over major carrier plans.